-7 Proven Benefits of Quality Sleep (And How to Sleep Better Tonight!)
+7 Proven Benefits of Quality Sleep (How to Sleep Better Tonight!)

 Sleep isn’t just downtime.
 It’s actually one of the most powerful healing tools your body and brain have.
 Yet most of us treat it like a luxury instead of a necessity.
 The CDC recommends at least 7 hours of sleep per night for adults, but the truth is that quality matters just as much as quantity.